openjdm/openjdm.github.io/_sources/sunk_cost.md

 Kyle Emich and Jin Pyone (2018) highlights the fact that positive affect “cues more diverse and extensive thoughts and associations, creating a more complex and broader context for cognitive activity” (Emich & Pyone, 2018, p.
 579).
-People with positive affects can find common properties between various stimuli and consider the world from multiple perspectives.
+People with positive affect can find common properties between various stimuli and consider the world from multiple perspectives.
 When individuals foster a positive outlook, they are more likely to perceive the world through a more open and diverse